Are you Feeling Overwhelmed? Meaning, Signs, & How to Cope

 We all experience moments where life feels like a giant wave crashing over us.
 You might have too many emails to answer, family problems to solve, or big life changes happening all at once.

-In these moments, you can feel completely flooded by your tasks and emotions.
+In these moments, your tasks and emotions can completely flood your mind.
 This heavy sensation is a signal from your body that things have become too much to handle.
-Learning how to navigate these emotions can help you find your way back to a sense of calm and control.
+You are not alone in feeling this way.
+Learning how to navigate these intense emotions can help you find your way back to a sense of calm.
+By taking small steps, you can regain control and clear the mental fog.

 What Does it Mean to Feel Overwhelmed?

-It is important to catch these signs early before you reach a total shutdown.
+It is important to catch these signs early.
+If you notice them soon, you can act before you reach a total shutdown.
+Dr Sethi notes that being practical in your approach to identifying these symptoms is key to breaking the cycle.
 Here is what you might notice when your world starts to feel like too much:

-- Irrational Thoughts: You start to imagine the worst possible outcomes for every situation.
-You might think that missing one deadline will lead to losing your home and your future.
+- Irrational Thoughts: You start to imagine the worst possible outcomes.
+Called “catastrophising,” it is a natural response to anxiety where your mind attempts to prepare for a situation but gets caught in a vicious cycle.
+You might think that missing one deadline will lead to losing your home and your entire future.

 - Paralysis: You have a long to-do list, but you cannot bring yourself to start any of it.
-Making even a small choice feels impossible because your mind feels so full.
+Making even a small choice feels impossible because your mind is too full.

-- Big Reactions: You might snap at a friend or family member over a very small question.
-Your emotional response does not match the actual situation because you are already pushed to your limit.
+- Big Reactions: You might snap at a friend over a very small question.
+Your emotional response does not match the situation because you are already pushed to your limit.

-- Withdrawal: You stop answering texts and cancel your plans because you do not have the energy to interact.
+- Withdrawal: You stop answering texts and cancel your plans.
+You simply do not have the energy to interact with people.

-- Brain Fog: Your mind feels sluggish and tired.
+- Brain Fog: Your mind feels sluggish and tired, a state of cognitive fatigue.
 Simple decisions like what to eat for dinner feel like a massive chore.

 Identifying the root cause of these emotions is the best way to start fixing them.
+Dr Sethi suggests that when you are unable to process situations healthily, it is often due to an accumulation of triggers.
 Common triggers that make life feel like a burden include:

-- Grief: Losing a loved one is a huge weight that can make you feel lost at any time.
+- Grief: Losing a loved one, such as a partner or family member, is a huge weight that can make you feel lost at any time.

-- Relationship Conflicts: Arguments with friends or partners drain your mental battery.
+- Relationship Conflicts: Arguments with friends or partners, as well as difficult break-ups, drain your mental battery and leave you feeling empty.

-- Money Worries: Financial stress can make every other part of life feel much harder.
+- Money Worries: Financial problems make every other part of life feel much harder to manage.

 - Health Concerns: Managing a chronic illness or waiting for medical news creates constant worry.

-- Big Changes: Even happy events like moving house or starting a new job require a lot of energy to manage.
+- Big Changes: Even happy events like moving to a new house or starting a dream job require a lot of energy to manage.
+Traumatic experiences or even broader environmental and political issues can also contribute to this sense of being inundated.

 Immediate Relief Techniques